-The Plan shall be effective as of October 26, 1994, the date of its adoption by the Board, provided the Plan is approved by the stockholders of the Company within twelve months thereafter and on or prior to the date of the first annual equity security by a Holder hereunder for which exemption is claimed under Rule 16b-3.
+The Plan shall be effective as of October 26, 1994, the date of its adoption by the Board, provided the Plan is approved by the stockholders of the Company within twelve months thereafter and on or prior to the date of the first annual meeting of stockholders of the Company held subsequent to the acquisition of an equity security by a Holder hereunder for which exemption is claimed under Rule 16b-3.
 No further Awards may be granted under the Plan after October 26, 2004.
 The Plan shall remain in effect until all Awards granted under the Plan have been satisfied or expired.